 My photos, taken on the farm, and in Modale, Iowa, were less well known.
 However, they provided the group with proof that, as I continue to say every time I'm riding a train in the countryside--Hungary looks like IOWA!
 And as Spring has come, I find so many of the same trees, flowers, and plants.
 The fields are beginning to be planted, but--one big difference--very little corn here.

 We discussed a similarity in the shrinking of small towns, in the USA and in Hungary.
 As jobs have left, much of the commerce has left the villages.
 Tesco (here) and Walmart (there) draw all the shopping, and those without cars (many, here) may be stranded.
 However, there is one institution that seems to stay alive after most others have left--the local pub.
-So I'll end this with a photo of the local pub in Modale, Iowa, taken in Summer, 2008.

 No comments: